jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-22b.md

 of confidence with a vote for shelving a bill.
 If the contents of the bill were all that mattered there would hardly be any sense in voting for it if it is not to make the statute book.
-But if Parliament is primarily concerned with keeping the cabinet in office, then such tactics become at once understandable.
+But if Parliament is primarily concerned with keeping the cabinet in office, then such tactics become at once understandable. -->

-Another Theory of Democracy 281 element which is of the essence of democracy.
-Since theoretically every follower has the right of displacing his leader and since there are nearly always some followers who have a real chance of doing so, the private member and—if he feels that he could do with a bigger hat—the minister within and without the inner circle steers a middle course between an unconditional allegiance to the leader’s standard and an unconditional raising of a standard of his own, balancing risks and chances with a nicety that is sometimes truly admirable.22 The leader in turn responds by steering a middle course between insisting on discipline and allowing himself to be thwarted.
+Political leadership exerted according to the democratic method is even less so than are others because of that competitive element which is of the essence of democracy.
+Since theoretically every follower has the right of displacing his leader and since there are nearly always some followers who have a real chance of doing so, the private member and—if he feels that he could do with a bigger hat—the minister within and without the inner circle steers a middle course between an unconditional allegiance to the leader’s standard and an unconditional raising of a standard of his own, balancing risks and chances with a nicety that is sometimes truly admirable.22

+The leader in turn responds by steering a middle course between insisting on discipline and allowing himself to be thwarted.
 He tempers pressure with more or less judicious concessions, frowns with compliments, punishments with